harindersingh/PyCrawler/README.md

 visit ./PyCrawlerDocs/site/index.html after cloning the project<br/>
 ./logs - Logs for the program execution

- `python .\crawllink.py url maxDepth` - Specify the seed url for crawling and a max number links that should be crawled `python .\crawllink.py http://python.org 40` - Sample run `cat url.csv` - Shows the urls crawler, select any one child link and crawl it using the first command `cat pythonorg.csv` - Shows the list of urls crawled on http://python.org
+ `python .\crawllink.py url maxDepth` - Specify the seed url for crawling and a max number links that should be crawled<br/>
+ `python .\crawllink.py http://python.org 40` - Sample run<br/>
+ `cat url.csv` - Shows the urls crawler, select any one child link and crawl it using the first command<br/>
+ `cat pythonorg.csv` - Shows the list of urls crawled on http://python.org<br/>